gab-ai-inc/defiant-core/README.md

 # Changes

+## v65.121 (June 23rd 2019)

+* Code-signed the Windows build.
+* Disabled the every-launch nag for extensions in Developer mode.

 ## v65.120 (June 16th 2019)

 * Fixed problem installing extensions from the Chrome Web Store. (did you know Brave was hijacking these requests?)